dpi/rng/README.md

            └─► Rule(s) ─┬─► Action(s)
                         └─► Condition(s)

-A Registration is a fieldable entity that is associated with an Event entity, and maintains relationships to Identities via Registrant entities.
-Each Registrant holds the relationship between one Registration and one Identity.
-Registrant entities are fieldable, and thus can hold meta information about how an Identity relates to a Registration.
+A Registration is a content entity that associated with an Event entity, and maintains relationships to Identities via Registrant entities.
+Each Registrant maintains a relationship between a Registration and an Identity.
+Registrant entities are content, and thus can hold meta information in fields describing how an Identity relates to a Registration.

 # Usage